aborrero/fw-admin/README.md

 Using `fw-admin`, you will write each rule just once.
 That rule will be valid for IPv4 and IPv6 using the variable declaration system.

+###Two formats for having your firewall: script or ruleset

+Working with `fw-admin` it's easy because you have two ways to implement the firewall, two formats that most people use:

+	· script (a shell script with rules)
+	· ruleset for loading to iptables-restore

+`fw-admin` can afford both methods.
+Continue reading for more info.

 ###Using a variable declaration system that avoid thousand of DNS queries

-You usally set your ruleset in this way:
+In a format like a shellscript, you usally set your ruleset in this way:

-`$IPT -A INPUT -i $IF -s $INTERNET -d $MYSERVER -p tcp --sport 1024: --dport $SSH_PORT -j ACCEPT`
+		$IPT -A INPUT -i $IF -s $INTERNET -d $MYSERVER -p tcp --dport $SSH_PORT -j ACCEPT
+		$IPT -A INPUT -o $IF -d $INTERNET -s $MYSERVER -p tcp --sport $SSH_PORT -j ACCEPT

 Using `fw-admin`, you will have a handy way of manage thousands of variables like `$MYSERVER`, with full support for FQDN variable declarations.

-IMPORTANT NOTE:

-Current development version of `fw-admin` include support for abstraction at ruleset in `iptables-save` format.
-But this is still quite new.
+For an iptables-restore format, `fw-admin` implements the same logic:

-The main idea is that `fw-admin` being able to parse a ruleset like this:
+The main idea is that `fw-admin` being able to parse a ruleset like this (note bash-like variables):

 		*nat
 		:PREROUTING ACCEPT [0:0]